 The promotion of mutual trade and investment is a shared objective of Finland and Vietnam.
-The rapid economic growth of Vietnam, coupled with the structural reforms of the economy, is a good basis for developing trade and investment relations.
-Vietnam's membership in WTO has further increased the attractiveness of Vietnam as a trading and investment partner.
+The rapid economic growth of Vietnam, coupled with structural reforms of the economy, is a good basis for developing trade and investment relations.
+Vietnam's membership in WTO and the signing of the EU-Vietnam Free Trade Agreement has further increased the attractiveness of Vietnam as a trading and investment partner.

-The high-level visits have offered possibilities for an exchange of views on a broad range of issues.
-In addition to development co-operation, and to developing trade and investment, topics such as human rights, good governance and rule of law have been on the agenda.
+Finland and Vietnam organize frequent high-level visits to each country.
+These visits offer possibilities to exchange views on broad range of issues.
+In addition to development co-operation and trade and investment, topics such as human rights, good governance and rule of law have been on the agenda.

 Vietnam opened its Embassy in Helsinki at the end of 2005.
 The setting up of the Embassy is an important step towards consolidating the relations between the two countries, especially in promoting trade and investment relations between Finland and Vietnam.